blujedis/restash/README.md

 const middleware = applyMiddleware(logger());

 const options {

+  // The initial data state.
   initialState,

-  middleware,
+  // The middleware to process before updating state. middleware,

+  // This is required when using Restash in an SSR environment.
+  // Your state will load from this key.
+If present Restash
+  // will load it.
+  ssrKey: 'some_unique_ssr_key',

-  persistent: 'some_unique_name' // this will cause state to persist within localStorage.
+  // this will cause state to persist within localStorage.
+  // when your app loads it will again look for this key.
+  persistent: 'some_unique_name'

+  // Statuses are used as the second dispatch argument.
+  // The enable triggering things based on their state.
+  statuses: ['start', 'progress', 'error', 'complete']

 };

 const { Provider, useStore } = createRestash(options);